aszkid/milsim/SCHEMA.md

 The *Sys.Graph* system (graphics) deals with both 3D and 2D stuff in a relatively transparent way.
 It is capable of generating UI layouts (howw??? embed chromium? ) and drawing 3D scenes.

+We use GLFW for window & context creation, and (???) as a C++-wrapped OpenGL interface.

 ## Sys.Graph.GUI

 A subsystem that specializes on drawing GUIs.
 A GUI screen is a tree of *widgets*, anchored to a parent frame.
 Every single piece of GUI is loaded from scripts.